vncsmyrnk/shell-utils/README.md

 # shell-utils 🛠️

-Have you ever struggled to locate useful scripts scattered across multiple files when you need them the most? _shell utils_ is a shell-agnostic utility tool designed to make your scripts accessible everywhere using the `util` command.
+Have you ever struggled to locate useful scripts scattered across multiple files when you need them the most? **shell utils** is a shell-agnostic utility tool designed to make your scripts accessible everywhere using the `util` command.

-Do you also maintain various run command files for setting up aliases, environment variables, and shell plugins? _shell utils_ includes a configuration script that automatically sources all your essential configurations.
+Do you also maintain various run command files for setting up aliases, environment variables, and shell plugins? **shell utils** includes a configuration script that automatically sources all your essential configurations.

-do you manually install apps and maintain scripts to update them? with _shell utils_, you can configure your scripts to run automatically whenever `util update` is executed, streamlining all your update tasks.
+Do you manually install apps and maintain scripts to update them? with **shell utils**, you can configure your scripts to run automatically whenever `util update` is executed, streamlining all your update tasks.

 ## Usage